devcon-london/website/docs/db_structure.md

 the request will be saved in the `submissions` collection of firebase

-an admin will then either approve (i.e. make it go in the `members` collection) or reject (i.e. make it go to the `rejects` collection) the submission
+an admin will then either approve or reject, causing the following:

+- if the submission is rejected it'll be saved in the `rejects` collection
+- if approved and the application is for community membership, it'll be saved in the `members` collection
+- if approved and the application is for avertiser membership, it'll be saved in the `avertisers` collection

 to either approve or reject the sumbission, you must be defined as an admin, i.e. there must be a matching id in the `roles` collection with a field defined `isAdmin: true`